MRtrix3/mrtrix3/docs/reference/commands/mredit.rst

 Description
 -----------

-Edit the intensities within an image from the command-line.
-If only one image path is provided, the image will be edited in-place.
-If input and output image paths are provided, the original image will not be modified.
+Directly edit the intensities within an image from the command-line.
+A range of options are provided to enable direct editing of voxel intensities based on voxel / real-space coordinates.
+If only one image path is provided, the image will be edited in-place (use at own risk); if input and output image paths are provided, the output will contain the edited image, and the original image will not be modified in any way.

 Options
 -------

+-  **-plane axis coord value** fill one or more planes on a particular image axis

+-  **-sphere position radius value** draw a sphere with radius in mm

--  **-voxel position value** Change the intensity of a single voxel
+-  **-voxel position value** change the image value within a single voxel

+-  **-scanner** indicate that coordinates are specified in scanner space, rather than as voxel coordinates

 Standard options
 ^^^^^^^^^^^^^^^^